 Silicones can make Afro hair appear dull and lifeless with prolonged use due to build-up which weighs hair down.
 They can hold dirt and prevent moisture absorption which can lead to weakened afro hair.

 For co-washing curly girl method lovers (it's best to use a sulphate-free shampoo), silicones are not ideal as they will leave hair feeling weighed down and looking dull because the silicone coating attracts debris and dirt.
-Silicones prevent conditioner, moisture and nutrients from penetrating the surface, causing the hair to become brittle and break.
+Silicones prevent water, conditioner, moisture and nutrients from penetrating the surface, causing the hair to become brittle and break.

 How to spot silicones in Afro Hair products